 To qualify for the VA Pension a veteran must be discharged under other than dishonorable conditions, have military service during a wartime period, have income below specified limits, have a net worth that does not provide adequate maintenance, and be permanently and totally disabled at the time of the application, if under age 65.
 Veterans who are age 65 or older do not have to be disabled to qualify for VA Pension.

 Veterans file an application for the VA pension at a VA regional office either in person or via the Internet.
 A veteran who disagrees with a VA regional office’s decision regarding his/her eligibility for benefits can file an appeal.

 The Department of Veterans Affairs administers several pension benefit programs for veterans, as well as their surviving spouses and dependent children.
 The most current pension programs available (for those meeting the eligibility criteria on or after January 1, 1979) are the Improved Pension for certain low-income veterans and the Improved Death Pension for certain low-income surviving spouses or children of veterans.
 This chapter describes these programs, including the eligibility criteria and current benefit levels.
 It does not include programs prior to January 1, 1979: the Old Law Death Pension and the Section 306 Death Pension.

 IMPROVED DEATH PENSION BENEFIT

-The surviving spouse or dependent child of a veteran may be eligible for the Improved Death Pension Benefit if eligibility requirements, with respect to the deceased veteran and surviving spouse and child, are met.
+The surviving spouse or dependent child of a veteran may be eligible for the Improved Death Pension Benefit, commonly called the “Survivors’ Pension,” if eligibility requirements, with respect to the deceased veteran and surviving spouse and child, are met.
 See below, Additional Benefits, Improved Death Pension Benefit.

 AID & ATTENDANCE AND HOUSEBOUND BENEFITS